ctrl-z-9000-times/morphology_wizard/README.md

 # Morphology Wizard #

-Create synthetic neuron morphologies.

-This program generates the morphology (shape) of neurons.
-It can be used to generate biologically realistic neurons, or to generate novel synthetic neurons.
-This implements the TREES algorithm combined with the morphological constraints of the ROOTS algorithm.
+This program generates neuron morphologies.
+It can generate both biologically realistic neurons and novel synthetic neurons.
+It implements the TREES algorithm combined with the morphological constraints of the ROOTS algorithm.

 ## Installation & Usage ##

-TODO how to install gui?
+The morphology wizard has [**installers**](https://github.com/ctrl-z-9000-times/morphology_wizard/releases) for Windows, Mac, and Linux.

-Once you've successfully installed the program, please proceed to the [**tutorial**]().
+Once you've successfully installed the program, please proceed to the [**tutorial**](/tutorial/tutorial.md).

 ## Build Instructions ##

 There are three ways to use this project:
-* The rust library
-* The python library
-* The graphical user interface
+* Rust Library
+* Python Library
+* Graphical User Interface

 ### Building the Rust Library ###